 Karen Hagemann

 Together with Professor Isabelle Deflers (University of the Bundeswehr Munich) she initiated the Research Network on Military, War and Gender/Diversity (MKGD).
-So far 30 experts from universities and non-university research institutions in eight countries (Germany, France, Great Britain, Ireland, the Netherlands, Austria, Switzerland and the USA) have joined the interdisciplinary network, including the Center for Military History and Social Sciences of the German Armed Forces (Zentrum für Militärgeschichte und Sozialwissenschaften der Bundeswehr, ZMSBw).
-More information you will find on the MKGD-Website and this PDF
+So far over 30 experts from universities and non-university research institutions in eight countries (Germany, France, Great Britain, Ireland, the Netherlands, Austria, Switzerland and the USA) have joined the interdisciplinary network, including the Bundeswehr Centew of Military History and Social Sciences (ZMSBw).
+More information you will find on the MKGD-Website .

 Her newest German monograph Umkämpftes Gedächtnis: Die Antinapoleonischen Kriege in der deutschen Erinnerung (Schöningh, 2019) came out as part of the series: Die Revolutions- und Napoleonischen Kriege in Europäischer Erinnerung.
 It explores the contested German memories of the Wars of Liberation against Napoleon (1813-1815) in the long nineteenth century.
 It is a rewrit-ten and extended edition of her English book: Revisiting Prussia’s Wars Against Napoleon: History, Culture, and Memory (Cambridge and New York: Cambridge University Press, 2015) that won the Hans Rosenberg Book Prize of the Central European History Society for the best book in Central European history in 2016.